Labour chooses by-election candidate

 Brenda Dacres pulled out of the contest on Friday because of health reasons.

+Ms Daby said it was an "honour" to be put forward to run for Parliament.

+Jeremy Corbyn congratulated Ms Daby and said she would make a "great advocate" for people in Lewisham.

-The by-election was sparked by the resignation of Heidi Alexander who is going to work for London Mayor Sadiq Khan.
+The by-election was sparked by the resignation of Heidi Alexander, who is going to work for London Mayor Sadiq Khan.

 Ms Alexander won the south-east London constituency by more than 21,000 votes in last year's general election, with the Conservatives second and Liberal Democrats third.